d3vilh/raspberry-gateway/openvpn-server/README.md

 sudo docker exec openvpn bash /opt/app/bin/genclient.sh <name> <?password?>
 ```

 You can find you .ovpn file under `/openvpn/clients/<name>.ovpn`, make sure to check and modify the `remote ip-address`, `port` and `protocol`.
-It also will appear in `"Certificates"` menue of OpenVPN WEB UI.
+It also will appear in `"Certificates"` menue of OpenVPN UI.

 Revoking of old .OVPN files can be done via CLI by running following: